KylePetitt7edu/PetittK-MATH4640-FinalProject-Topic33/README.md

 ![](MATH4640_FinalProject_Figure-TimestepComparison.jpg)

-This algorithm is only useful for sufficiently small time step.
+We see by inspection that this algorithm is only useful for sufficiently small time steps.
+As the size of the time step is decreased, the approximation converges to the analytical solution.

-or